The big bad wolf is afraid of you

 Across Europe and North America, the return of wolves continues to cause tensions: livestock farmers fear attacks, while conservationists point to the ecological role of wolves.

-The new study provides a possible approach for non-lethal management: if human voices reliably drive wolves away, such acoustic signals could be used in the future as a deterrent — cost-effective, efficient, and without harm to the animals.
+The new study offers a possible approach for non-lethal management: if human voices reliably drive wolves away, such acoustic signals could be used in future as a deterrent — cost-effective, efficient, and without harm to the animals.

-The research findings refute the widespread assumption that wolves have lost their wariness of humans.
+The research findings refute the widespread assumption that wolves have lost their fear of humans.

-On the contrary: they show that wolves still perceive humans as the greatest threat — regardless of whether they carry a rifle, a camera, or a microphone.
+On the contrary: they show that wolves still perceive humans as the greatest threat — regardless of whether they are armed with a rifle, a camera, or a microphone.

 Sources: